wbamberg/bootbonnet/src/posts/cowichan-8-2024.md

 ![Mill Bay Ferry](/images/cowichan-8/mill-bay-ferry.jpeg)

 Still, the ferry took longer than I expected, and I didn't have long to get to Swartz Bay for the 4pm ferry.
 So it was hammer time again, and I was just thinking I'd made up enough time to relax a bit, that I got lost in Sidney.
 In the end I made it to the ferry with 10 minutes or so to spare.
-Andrea and Greta were in Tsawwassen to meet me, and I was done.
+Andrea and G were in Tsawwassen to meet me, and I was done.